wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

   </div>
 </div>

-### Step 2 (Optional): Specify Your Wavefront Instance
+### Step 2 (Optional): Specify Your Operations for Applications Instance

 By default, the Wavefront Spring Boot Starter creates an account for you and sends data to the Freemium instance.
-If you already have a Wavefront account, you can send data there instead by specifying the `uri` and `api-token` properties as follows:
+If you already have a Operations for Applications account, you can send data there instead by specifying the `uri` and `api-token` properties as follows:

 ```
 management.wavefront.api-token=$API_Token
 management.wavefront.uri=$wavefront_instance
 ```

-* `$API_Token` is a valid [API token for your Wavefront instance](users_account_managing.html#generate-an-api-token).
+* `$API_Token` is a valid [API token for your Operations for Applications instance](users_account_managing.html#generate-an-api-token).
-* `$wavefront_instance` is the name of your Wavefront instance, for example, `https://example.wavefront.com`.
+* `$wavefront_instance` is the name of your Operations for Applications instance, for example, `https://example.wavefront.com`.

-### Step 3:  View Your Data in Wavefront
+### Step 3:  View Your Data in Our Service

-To view your data, you first run your project from the command line, and then click the link that directs you to Wavefront.
+To view your data, you first run your project from the command line, and then click the link that directs you to our service.
 Follow these steps:

 1. Run your project.
     {% include note.html content="If you're using the Freemium instance, an account is auto-negotiated or restored from `~/.wavefront_freemium` in your home directory each time the application starts.
 Otherwise, you're directed to the instance you specified. "%}